webdriverio/webdriverio/website/docs/component-testing/Lit.md

 title: Lit
 ---

 Lit is a simple library for building fast, lightweight web components.
-Testing Lit web components with WebdriverIO is very easy thanks to WebdriverIOs [shadow DOM selectors](http://localhost:3000/docs/selectors#deep-selectors) you can query in shadow roots nested elements with just one single command.
+Testing Lit web components with WebdriverIO is very easy thanks to WebdriverIOs [shadow DOM selectors](/docs/selectors#deep-selectors) you can query in shadow roots nested elements with just one single command.

 ## Setup

 To setup WebdriverIO within your Lit project, follow the [instructions](/docs/component-testing#set-up) in our component testing docs.
-For Lit you need a preset as Lit web components don't need to run through a compiler, they are pure web component enhancements.
+For Lit you don't need a preset as Lit web components don't need to run through a compiler, they are pure web component enhancements.

 Once set-up, you can start the tests by running: